-I am a Simons Junior Research Fellow at Columbia University in the city of New York primarily exploring the Milky Way Galaxy (its formation, evolution and structure) using stellar spectroscopy as my tool.
+I am currently a Simons Junior Research Fellow at Columbia University in the city of New York primarily exploring the Milky Way Galaxy (its formation, evolution and structure) using stellar spectroscopy as my tool.
 In the Fall of 2018, I will be moving to the University of Texas at Austin as an Assitant Professor of Astronomy.

 My main interest is in using multi-object spectroscopic surveys to better understand the chemo-dynamic properties of the Milky Way (Galactic Archaeology).
 My expertise are in high- to low-resolution spectroscopy and stellar chemical abundance patterns.
 For a full CV click here